eclipse/upm/docs/documentation.md

   library's "@defgroup", otherwise this is a new library name, generally the same as chip id. *Mandatory*
 - `<chip-id>` Usually the chip number used by the sensor.
-When this is not available or relevant, use a unique descriptor that makes sense. *Mandatory*
+When this is not available or relevant, use a unique descriptor that makes sense.
+Must match class name. *Mandatory*
-- `<component-name>` A short name for your sensor, can include manufacturer name. *Mandatory*
+- `<component-name>` A short name for your sensor, try to avoid including the manufacturer's name here. *Mandatory*
-- `<alt-name>` Alternative names that your sensor driver might have. *Optional*
+- `<alt-name>` Alternative names that your sensor driver might have.
+This may include manufacturer's name. *Optional*
 - `<alt-id>` Alternative chip-ids that your sensor driver supports. *Optional*
 - `<component-category>` Mention one or more categories the sensor fits in.
 Can be 'other'. *Mandatory*